zadeviggers/zade.viggers.net/src/content/interesting-things/how-to-fix-cheating.md

 ## Overview

-We generate the game's randomness using a random number generator seeded with the timestamp the game round started at.
-Then, we keep track of every action the player takes during the game.
-Lastly, the server simulates the game using that seed and action log and calculates the score in a trusted environment.
+First, generate the game's randomness using a random number generator seeded with the timestamp the game round started at.
+Then, keep track of every action the player takes during the game.
+Lastly, get your trusted server to simulate the game using that seed and action log.
+Add the score from your simulated game to the leaderboard.

 > Important note: This doesn't actually stop people from cheating - the games
 > industry has been failing to do that for a very long time now.
 It stops people